tcollins2011/GCC_2024_Advanced_Tools_Training/README.md

 ## Introduction

-Sylph is a program that performs ultrafast (1) ANI querying or (2) metagenomic profiling for metagenomic shotgun samples and is often being used in metagenomic sequencing.
-As a result the tool was recently wrapped and added to galaxy to allow for users to have access to this new methodology.
-This repository contains several directoires that show the tool wrapping development of Sylph in different stages and are intended to emphasis the addition of certain advanced tool wrapping concepts.
-We will explore thse different concepts in our Adavanced Tool training.
-Below is additional information about this project and how to run it locally.
+Sylph is a program designed for ultrafast ANI querying and metagenomic profiling of metagenomic shotgun samples, commonly used in metagenomic sequencing.
+To provide users with easy access to this advanced methodology, Sylph has recently been wrapped and integrated into Galaxy.

+This repository includes several directories that document the development stages of the Sylph tool wrapping process.
+These directories highlight the addition of advanced tool wrapping concepts, which will be explored in our Advanced Tool Training.

+Below, you will find additional information about this project and instructions on how to run it locally.

 ## Installation